-The January 2015 guidance identifies the adoption of permanent and enforceable emissionsreduction measures as Step 4 in the process for addressing ozone transport.
-As stated previously, EPA has quantified the necessary emissions reductions needed to satisfy transport obligations by determining cost-effective EGU NOx budgets for affected upwind states during ozone season.
-Maryland has consistently implemented regulations that control EGU NOx emissions at levels more stringent than what is required by CSAPR and the CSAPR Update, including the Healthy Air Act and the Maryland NOx Rule.
+The March 2018 guidance identifies the adoption of permanent and enforceable state emissionsreduction measures as Step 4 in the process for addressing ozone transport.
+Maryland's NOx Rule controls EGU NOx emissions at levels more stringent than what is required by the CSAPR Update and it will achieve the necessary reductions to meet the State's good neighbor obligations under the 2015 ozone NAAQS.